 Guests are one of the key stakeholders for you.
 They stay in your rooms, they eat in your restaurants, they use your spas and fitness centers and they are your loyalty club members.
 So you must meet them frequently and get to know them.

-Every hotel has mini events such as GM’s cocktails or one-on-one dinners planned for the long-stays, Annual parties for another set of guests, Year-end galas for yet another set and so on.
+Every hotel has mini events such as GM's cocktails or one-on-one dinners planned for the long-stays, Annual parties for another set of guests, Year-end galas for yet another set and so on.
 You must be an integral component of it and be a part of the matrix known well by your guests.
-One of the finest tricks I have learnt from the international General Managers I have worked with (and it is true that the foreign GMs, even South-east Asian for that matter, engage far more in this than their Indian counterparts) is to do Lobby duty.
+One of the finest tricks I have learnt from the international General Managers I have worked with (and it is true that the foreign GMs, even South-east Asian for that matter, engage far more in this than their Indian counterparts; but this is, happily, changing fast as the young Indian managers are imbibing and exhibiting best practices from the global work culture) is to do Lobby duty.
 Just be in the Lobby during meal times or at the beginning of important events or in the evenings when guests return to their rooms and see how easily you begin to recognize guests, develop a rapport and seal a bond with them.

 I hope you enjoy my ABC of PR.
 I will run through the gamut of the remaining traits in Part Two of this article.